nfdi4health/ldh-deployment/README.md

 * Docker must be installed on the system.
 Please follow the [official installation instructions][docker-install]
 * Also consider allowing your non-root Linux user to use docker by adding it to the docker group (see [docker docs][docker-ugroup]) otherwise only a root user will be able to execute docker
+* Login to GitHub Container Registry using your GitHub Account

 ## Usage